SChinchi/SwitchChaosAndGesture/README.md

 ## Features

 ### Bottled Chaos
-- Add 50% of the equipment cooldown of each additional effect activated.
+- Add 20% of the equipment cooldown of each additional effect activated.
+Configurable.

 ### Gesture of the Drowned
 - Config option to prevent it from automatically activating certain equipment.